retroelec/r162/README.md

 # ATMega based home computer

-in the following an ATMega162 based home computer system built at the beginning of 2010 is described.
+In the following an ATMega162 based home computer system built at the beginning of 2010 is described.
 The system is connected to a TV using SCART, a standard PS/2 keyboard works as an input device and SD card access allows to transfer programs and data to / from SRAM (128 kB).

 An ATMega microcontroller is a Harvard architecture machine.
 So to be able to load and run arbitrary code without reprogramming the flash memory the code has to be interpreted.
 Therefore the ATMega emulates a 6502 processor (→ von Neumann architecture).